GeorgeCrossIV/AstraDB-Vector-Search-Yelp-Data/README.md

 This repository offers a comprehensive guide for embedding and querying Yelp review data using [Astra DB](https://www.datastax.com/products/datastax-astra), a vector database.
 It's designed to work with a large dataset of over seven million Yelp reviews, leveraging Hugging Face models for embedding and tools like dsbulk and [NoSql Bench](https://github.com/nosqlbench/nosqlbench) for data loading and performance testing.

+## Prerequisites
+- Set up an [Astra DB](https://www.datastax.com/products/datastax-astra) database.
+- Create a keyspace (named "yelp" in examples).
+- Use the provided CQL script for creating the review table.
+- Download a secure connect bundle.
+- Generate an application token (record clientId and secret).
+- Obtain a Hugging Face token.

 ## Activities Covered

 ### Getting Started